mrt-prodz/CTFBot2/README.md

 [+] access granted
 ```

-You have to configure the admin sha256(password+salt) per channel in the ctfbot.py
+You have to configure the admin sha256(password+salt) per channel in ctfbot.py

 Password must match hashlib.sha256('password'+'salt'.encode()).hexdigest()

 Some modules can be accessed only by an admin such as raw.